nicholas-yjtang/developingdataproducts_slidify/index.md

 The out of sample accuracy of our model is **0.9429**

-Our application is reasonably accurate (out of sample > 90%)
+Our application is reasonably accurate (out of sample performance > 90%)